Level 3 Building Survey

 This survey offers an extensive inspection of the property and includes a comprehensive report with diagnosis of defects, detailed advice on repairs and maintenance, a full description of the condition and construction of each element of the property and a section on energy efficiency, together with an overall assessment, including an overall opinion and a summary of condition ratings, repairs and suggested further investigations.

-A Building Survey (previously known as a full Structural Survey) is a wide-ranging inspection of a property, dealing with hard to reach places and structural issues.
+A home, building & property survey (previously known as a full Structural Survey) is a wide-ranging inspection of a property, dealing with hard to reach places and structural issues.

 It is the most comprehensive of the surveys available for residential properties and provides a detailed evaluation of the condition of a property.
 Although one of the more expensive options of survey available, the level of detail in the final report makes it vital, especially when buying older properties.